velentr/winfo/README.md

 Two other command-line options, `-h` and `-v`, are available for showing help and version information (respectively).

+## wprofile

+This script is provided to help managing profiles.
+If, for example, you often travel between Chicago and New York City, and have profiles `chicago.json` and `nyc.json` for these, `wprofile` can help to switch between these locations.
+Running `wprofile chicago` will symlink `chicago.json` to `default.json`, displaying the chicago data by default. `wprofile` also accepts an optional target name to use instead of 'default'.

 # Configuration

 Configuration for `winfo` is done via JSON profiles stored in